kashmir54/kashmir54.github.io/_flipper/wifi/index.md

 I have some units in stock.
 If you are interested in getting the board and other accessories, you can [contact me](mailto:kashmir_54@hotmail.com).
 Check out the [last section](#bundles-and-boards) to see bundles and prices.

-Here you have more photos (there is also a black version!):
+Here you have more photos (also in black matte!):

 <div display="grid" align="center">
   <img src="/images/flipper/voyager_white_5.jpg" width="40%"/>